mliew21396/remote-work/week-3/README.md

 If you find yourself getting stuck on terminal errors, please skip to challenge 6 so get some practice with error handling.
 You should be getting Ruby knowledge to know why errors are happening as you progress, but it may be helpful to decipher them.

 ## Challenges:
 Before starting, please read Chris Pine's Introduction p. xi - xv.
+Also, make sure to download the 2nd edition of the book so the chapter numbers line up.

 1. [Numbers, Letters, and Variable Assignment](1-numbers-letters)
 2. [Variables and Methods](2-methods)